devopsspiral/rf-service/README.md

 cd rf-service
 helm install rf-service ~/git/rf-service/chart/rf-service/

-#Caddy is exposed as service type LoadBalancer by default, but you can use ingress
-kubectl get svc rf-service-caddy

-#open browser with url http://<external-ip>/ or http://<worker ip>:<node port>/
+#By default rf-service-fe is exposed on http://rf-service.local
+#If you running it on k3d/k3s you might need to add entries to you /etc/hosts
 ```

+To run tests you need to first go to Configure tab and define fetcher (for getting test source) and publisher (to define where to put results).
+You can use internal caddy container as publisher target just use values from configuration file described in [rf-service configuration](#rf-service-configuration).

-You should see Caddy browsing empty dir.
-Every minute there should be test execution and results will be published in Caddy.
+If executed as CronJob with default settings, every minute there should be test execution and results will be published in Results tab.
 Executed tests are taken from [KubeLibrary](https://github.com/devopsspiral/KubeLibrary/tree/master/testcases) and will most
 probably fail on your cluster.
 If you want to see them pass you need k3s/k3d and example grafana service as described in [KubeLibrary README](https://github.com/devopsspiral/KubeLibrary).